dodecatheon/approval-sorted-margins/README.md

 or above '-c CUTOFF' score level) is considered Preferred.
 Candidates are sorted in descending order of Preference, and the top three are selected.
 Next, the least approved of those three is eliminated.
 Finally, the most preferred pairwise of the top two is the 321 winner.
-If default cutoff at score 0 is used, V321 is just Top-Two Approval instant runoff.
+If preference cutoff at score 0 is used, V321 is reduces to Top-Two Approval instant runoff.